mcmonkeyprojects/ServerControlPanel/README.md

 The MIT License (MIT)

-Copyright (c) 2021 Alex "mcmonkey" Goodwin, All Rights Reserved.
+Copyright (c) 2021 Alex "mcmonkey" Goodwin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal